dataprofessor/streamlit-for-datascience/lesson-2.md

 ## 1.1.
 What is Data Science?

-Data science boils down to converting data to knowledge and insights.
+Data science boils down to the conversion of data to knowledge and insights.
+At a high-level, the science of data science implies that we're appying the scientific methodology to tackle data problems that essentially starts with the formulation of a working hypothesis or initial assumptions that you have.
+From there, you can decide which particular data to collect and perform the analysis.

-The typical data science process can best be summarized by data frameworks such as [OSEMN](https://web.archive.org/web/20211219192027/http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) that encompasses the following:
+This involves a series of steps and the typical data science process can best be summarized by data frameworks such as [OSEMN](https://web.archive.org/web/20211219192027/http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) that encompasses the following steps involving data:
+- Obtain
+- Scrub
+- Explore
+- Model
+- iNterpret

 ## Toolkits for Data Science